 ‘Tuchthuis Vilvoorde’ is an abandoned prison in Vilvoorde, close to the capital Brussel.
 This big prison was built in 1779 by architect Laurent-Benoit Dewez.

 Already in 1793 the prison was used for a short period as a hospital for the Austrian troops during the French Revolution.
-One year later it was transformed into a military hospital for the French Troops.
+One year later, it was transformed into a military hospital for the French Troops.
 The small criminals were released or transferred to other centers.
 From 1798 the complex was re-used as a prison.
-A part of the building was destroyed when two prisoners started a fire in 1827 in an attempt to escape.
+A fire, started by prisoners in an attempt to escape, destroyed part of the building in 1827.